Subscribe

 Yet.

 Even second-time founders typically fail.
-I’ve had four successful startups, two unicorns, bootstrapped and funded, and still most of my initial ideas about most things are wrong.
+I’ve had four successful startups, two unicorns, both bootstrapped and funded, and still most of my initial ideas about most things are wrong.
 So, everyone needs a Beginner’s Mind.
 Everyone needs to leverage their Pivot Points to win in their own way.

 Your current idea is the spark; the right idea is still out there.
 You have to go get it.